top of page

 "Great guy with complete knowledge of Mercedes.
 Gave very valuable advice for the repairs."

-These sensors continually report back to the ECUs for different systems on how everything is performing.
+These sensors continuously report to the ECUs for different systems, providing real-time performance data.

-The results I find are timed and dated; they will then be printed, and you'll receive a copy of my findings upon completion — to keep for your own
+The findings are timed and dated, printed, and you can receive a copy of the report upon completion for your personal reference.

 IMG_3053.JPG